betagouv/cout-embauche/README.md

 	zone_revitalisation_rurale: true
 }, function(error, results) {
 	if (error) throw error;
-	window.alert('Employer would pay ' + results.salsuperbrut + ' if this geographic zone was elected as a ZRR.')
+	window.alert('Employer would pay ' + results.salaire_super_brut + ' if this geographic zone was elected as a ZRR.')
 });
 ```